-- If the Veracyte FFPE RNA Extraction kit is used, follow the instructions for use as provided by Veracyte and then continue to section 11.6.

-- If an alternative extraction method is used, follow the validated protocol or protocol given by the manufacturer, and then continue to section 11.6.
+- If the Veracyte FFPE RNA Extraction kit is used, follow the instructions for use as provided by Veracyte. - If an alternative extraction method is used, follow the validated protocol or protocol given by the manufacturer.

-Each RNA extraction Kit lot manufactured by Roche or by Veracyte is qualified to produce RNA samples meeting pre-defined specifications for diagnostic gene expression assays.
+Each RNA extraction Kit lot manufactured by Veracyte is qualified to produce RNA samples meeting pre-defined specifications for diagnostic gene expression assays.
 Please reference the chosen RNA extraction Kit Method Sheet / Instructions For Use for appropriate storage, safety and handling instructions.